-Embedded System is also known as integrated system due to its combination of hardware and software (also known as Firmware).
+Embedded System by definition, is also known as an integrated system due to its combination of hardware and software (also known as Firmware).
 It comprises of intelligent computing devices that are surrounding us.
 The devices may be a smartphone, smart watches, smart home devices, medical equipment, security alarms, IoT products, etc.

 This beginner’s guide gives you a complete tutorial on Embedded systems.
-Before going to know the working, it is important to know the difference between General purpose computer and embedded device.
+Before going to know the working, it is important to know the difference between General purpose PC (computer) and embedded device.

 Embedded System VS General Purpose System